feather-wallet/feather/contrib/guix/README.md

 make attest
 ```

-For a step-by-step walkthrough, see: https://paste.debian.net/plainh/dfecbbcc.
-Make sure to replace the version number
-with the version you want to build.

 ## Verifying build output attestations

 After at least one other signer has uploaded their signatures to the `feather-sigs`